Sophos UTM: Decommissioning of obsolete URL categorization services CFFS.Click here for important info.

 • log – This file would contain the most recent logs.

 For reference, the SSLVPN service has a maximum upper limit for a file size of 64 Mb.
-Thus, once the sslvpn.log file reaches the 64 mb file size, the new file named sslvpn.log.0 is created, and the logs would shift to sslvpn.log.0 file.
+Thus, once the sslvpn.log file reaches the 64 mb file size, the new file named sslvpn.log.0 is created, and the logs would shift to sslvpn.log.0 files.
 Newly generated logs are still stored in the sslvpn.log file.

-An important thing to note is that the device will automatically generate a new file to store older logs only once as sslvpn.log.0; it won’t create any subsequent log files apart from log.0 file.
+An important thing to note is that the device will automatically generate a new file to store older logs only once as sslvpn.log.0; it won’t create any subsequent log files apart from the log.0 file.

 In our case,